 This mess.
 This damn world-ending mess, and for what?
 It just confirmed what I had always believed: The worst usually happens -- although, to be fair, the worst had never happened to me, not even close, except inside my head.
-Now I would be justified.
+Now, though, I would be justified.
 "See!
 What did I tell you?"

-One day after school, we drove over to see my dad's best friend, M.C.
-Herring.
-I don't know why.
-His wife Louise, who always looked sad even when she smiled, met us on her front step, and she said hello, and looked even sadder and shook her head slowly and peered over us and across a pasture to a line of pines and said, "All day long I been looking out yonder expecting to see a mushroom cloud."
+One day during this nightmare, we drove over to see my dad's best friend.
+His wife, who always looked sad even when she smiled, met us on her front step, and she said hello, and looked even sadder and shook her head slowly and peered over us and across a pasture to a line of pines and said, "All day long I been looking out yonder expecting to see a mushroom cloud."

 My mom said, "One time last night I heard some kind of rumble and it scared the daylights out of me."

 Even so, I could not feel the grownups' fear.
-As grownups, they had no choice but to believe in our survival and somehow ensure it.
+As parents, they had no choice but to believe in our survival and somehow ensure it.
 "Our children will not die in this thing."

 Inside, though, I bet they weren't grownups at all.
 I bet they were scared shitless.
 I bet they prayed till their throats were raw, all the while knowing that God has little power in the Atomic Age, that once we had plucked the atom's apple from the tree, we were on our own.

 So that left President Kennedy as the grownup.
 Could he save us?

 One night my mom, my sister and I were sitting at the table after supper.
 My mom was and is a worrier, but she looked us in the eyes and said, "Even if there's a war and the bombs fall, not everybody is gonna die.
 There'll still be a few stragglers like you and me left over, so don't worry about it."